 Zuko smiled.
 "I hear you."

-There was an awkward exchange of silence and then Ouji dropped his hand from the door.
-He slowly turned around to face Zuko.
+There was an awkward exchange of silence and then, after a moment, Ouji dropped his hand from the door.
+He then reached inside his cloak and produced a small stack of papers, which he handed to Zuko.

 "They're mo—" Ouji stopped himself and grimaced slightly "—they're your mother's letters."

-Zuko stared down at them, dumbfounded and at a loss for words.
+Zuko stared down at them, dumbfounded.
 "I-I—thank you."

 Ouji curtly inclined his head.
 "Well, good luck to you, and see you tonight."